 Phyre aimed at an app that is specifically tailored to deliver efficient shopping solutions in a meaningful way.

-The project involved all stages of application development.
+The project involved all stages of a software application development.
 Melon’s UX/UI and Visual Design team began with interviews with the stake holders.
 They proceeded to gathering requirements and expectations from the end-users.
 Then systematized and synchronized the accumulated data with the client, created user stories and based on them – wireframes to show all individual screens and navigation.
 At this point the UX designers ran a usability test at Melon’s headquarters in Sofia to explore the functionality of the app.
 They took the users’ input into consideration and handed the project to the visual designers.
 All the icons are custom made especially for this app and feature unique design.

 The end-users can either select an existing retailer or create a new one, if no one’s used their services so far.
 They have to scan the bar code or QR code on their loyalty cards and no longer will need to carry the hard copies with them.
 All they have to do is open their smart phone app at the cashier.
 And it can hold as many cards as they please.